 10. Treehouse Village

-Planning a treehouse getaway with another family or want to bring along the family dog?
-All five treehouses in the Treehouse Village in Ohio’s Amish Country are pet-friendly.
+If you’re planning a treehouse getaway with another family or want to bring along the family dog, Treehouse Village in Ohio’s Amish Country is the pet-friendly treehouse resort for you.
+There are five treehouses you can sleep in.
 One treehouse is large enough (with six queen beds and a full kitchen) to accommodate two families.
-After a day exploring nature, relax around the wood stove, fireplace or fire pit.
-Each treehouse also has its own outdoor shower and outdoor soaking tub with a special blend of bath salts mixed by the owner.

 HIT THE ROAD: 6 Scenic Midwest Road Trips for Outdoorsy Families